SalomonBrys/Android-FragmentArgumentProcessor/README.md

 	ExampleFragment fragment = ExampleFragment.newInstance("Hello world", R.drawable.smile);
 ```

 FAP (Fragment Argument Processor) is a Java Annotation processor that enables you to write only the logic of your fragment.
-It handles for you the newInstance factory pattern and the argument handling.
+It handles for you the newInstance factory pattern and the arguments handling.

 To do this, FAP creates a new class named `[yourFragment]Arguments`.
 You can use it to create your fragment with the correct arguments and within your fragment to acces your arguments.